dora-metrics/pelorus/docs/Development.md

 We appreciate your interest in contributing to Pelorus!
 Use this guide to help you get up and running.

 There are three main tracks of Pelorus development to consider.
+Any development changes that affect the design or introduce new functionality must be documented through an Architectural Design Record [submission](#how-to-propose-a-new-adr).

 1. [Deployment Automation](#contributing-to-deployment-automation)
 This track mostly involves testing, fixing, and updating our Helm chart(s) to streamline the installation and configuration experience.
 Knowledge of Helm, OpenShift, Operators and Prometheus configuration is assumed for this work.